nim-lang/website/jekyll/_posts/2020-06-16-ray-tracing-in-nim.md

 func `+`*(a, b: Point3): Point3 {.error: "Adding 2 Point3 doesn't make physical sense".}
 ```

-I also have two types for colors and their attenuations (in percentage), so you
+I also have two types for colors and their attenuations (as a percentage), so you
 cannot multiply colors:

 ```Nim